-The LMS is our online learning platform which you will have access to throughout the course.
+The LMS is the Eastern Partnership’s online learning platform which you will have access to throughout the course.
 Reading materials and resources, as well as the training day materials/PowerPoints will be uploaded each time you have a teaching day and throughout the course to assist with learning and development.
 You will be expected to access a certain amount of the information in order to pass the course.

 You will be set up with a unique log in prior to the course commencing and you can continue to use this facility throughout the duration of your course.